Chapter 1 - Introduction

 Modifiers

-Situational modifiers are handled as dice.
+Situational modifiers are handled as advantage/disadvantage dice.
 Just add a die for each source of advantage or disadvantage.
 Disadvantage dice cancel out one of your highest rolled dice, and advantage dice cancel a low die.
+This easy swap results in very little math, and disadvantage dice can be saved by the player for long-term effects.
+You don't have to remember all the conditions that should apply!

-So if your usual roll is 2d6+4, and the DM gives you an advantage die, then you roll all 3 dice and drop the lowest.
+So if your usual roll is 2d6+4, and the DM gives you an advantage die, then you roll all 3 dice and drop the lowest value rolled.
 Add the remaining 2 dice as normal.

 If both advantages and disadvantages apply to the same roll you get an inverse bell curve which really adds to the drama!